Cheng Fangwu: Long March and Beyond

-Quotes and Vignettes -- 小镜头
+Quotes and Vignettes

 There are many colorful stories about Cheng Fangwu.
 During a criticism session, the lead persecutor was reciting a poem by Mao Zedong to threaten Cheng.
 The poem was saying that a hunter of tigers and leopards should not be afraid of bears.
 The speaker mispronounced the last word in the poem as "ba".
 Cheng replied, "You said it wrong, instead of 'ba' you want 'pi'!"
 The entire hall applauded ... pi also means fart.